 We are currently open Monday – Friday from 8:30am until 5:30pm.
 We are open Saturday from 8:30am until 2pm.
 If your schedule does not work within our standard operating time please let us know, our mission is to improve accessibility by your request.
 We are happy to come early, stay late and open on the weekend if you need.

 We offer a full suite of fertility, gynecology, and wellness coaching services.
-We provide fertility assessments, egg freezing, IVF, IUI, donor services, embryo banking, embryo storage.
-We additionally offer gynecology services such as Annual Well-Woman visits, and Coaching appointments such as nutrition counseling and therapy sessions.
+We provide fertility assessments, egg freezing, IVF, IUI, donor services, embryo banking, and embryo storage.
+Additionally, we offer gynecology services such as Annual Well-Woman visits, and Coaching appointments such as nutrition counseling and therapy sessions.
 For full list of services, visit kindbody.com/services.

 Yes, we are able to provide expanded carrier screening recommended for couples trying to conceive, this genetic screening tests for 286 genetic diseases.
 Currently we partner with Sema4 to do the processing of the test.

 Yes, we provide a variety of wellness services such as nutrition counseling and therapy.
 Please inquire at kindbody.com/pricing for the full list available.